Nstamour-art/XogotDocs/Documentation.docc/Manual/ui/gui_containers.md

 @Image(source: "containers_aspectratio.png")

-useful when you have a container that needs to be dynamic and responsive to different screen sizes, and you want the child elements to scale proportionally without losing their intended shapes.
+It is useful when you have a container that needs to be dynamic and responsive to different screen sizes, and you want the child elements to scale proportionally without losing their intended shapes.

 @Image(source: "containers_aspectratio_drag.png")

 ### FlowContainer

-FlowContainer is a container that arranges its child controls either horizontally or vertically, (via [HFlowContainer](https://docs.godotengine.org/en/stable/classes/class_hflowcontainer.html#class-hflowcontainer) and via [VFlowContainer](https://docs.godotengine.org/en/stable/classes/class_vflowcontainer.html#class-vflowcontainer)). and when the available space runs out, it wraps the children to the next line or column, similar to how text wraps in a book.
+FlowContainer is a container that arranges its child controls either horizontally or vertically (via [HFlowContainer](https://docs.godotengine.org/en/stable/classes/class_hflowcontainer.html#class-hflowcontainer) and via [VFlowContainer](https://docs.godotengine.org/en/stable/classes/class_vflowcontainer.html#class-vflowcontainer)).
+When the available space runs out, it wraps the children to the next line or column, similar to how text wraps in a book.

 @Image(source: "containers_hflow.png")

-useful for creating flexible layouts where the child controls adjust automatically to the available space without overlapping.
+It is useful for creating flexible layouts where the child controls adjust automatically to the available space without overlapping.

 @Image(source: "containers_hflow_drag.png")

 ### CenterContainer

 CenterContainer is a container that automatically keeps all of its child controls centered within it at their minimum size.
-It ensures that the child controls are always aligned to the center, making it easier to create centered layouts without manual positioning.
+It ensures that the child controls are always aligned to the center, making it easier to create centered layouts without manual positioning
 (via [CenterContainer](https://docs.godotengine.org/en/stable/classes/class_centercontainer.html#class-centercontainer)).

 @Image(source: "containers_center.png") {.. image:: img/containers_center_drag.webp}